Apparent consumption of wood in the UK

 Source: industry surveys, industry associations, UK overseas trade statistics (HM Revenue & Customs) and conversion factors to Wood Raw Material Equivalent (WRME).

-2. UK production of roundwood is estimated from deliveries to wood processing industries, as in tables 2.6 and 2.7.
+2. UK production of roundwood is estimated from deliveries to wood processing industries and others, as in tables 2.6 and 2.7.